ultreme/bruit/README.md

-# bruit
+# Bruit

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to faire du bruit well, that part is up to you.

 ## Usage

-FIXME
+Du bruit.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 s. rannou <mxs@sbrk.org>

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.